caterinaalmazan/AML-Breast-Cancer-Diagnosis-Project/README.md

-# Columbia University: Breast Cancer Diagnosis using Machine Learning, Applied Machine Learning
+# Columbia University: Breast Cancer Diagnosis using Machine Learning

-In Fall 2024 of the MS Data Science program, I took a course called Applied Machine Learning.
+In Fall 2024 of the MS Data Science program, I took a course called "Applied Machine Learning".
 Given features derived from images of breast masses, my team and I built and trained machine learning models to accurately diagnose cancers as malignant or benign.

 •	Built and trained machine learning models to accurately diagnose & predict breast cancer cysts as malignant or benign